Spinal Stenosis

 When conservative care is exhausted and the patients are still in pain, surgery is a logical step to relieve the pain.
 Traditionally, central and lateral recess stenosis is performed open with a large incision in the skin.
 A laminectomy and or facetectomy are performed to release the pressure on the spinal cord.
 Unfortunately, this technique is invasive and leads to significant post-operative pain and recovery.
 With innovation and advances in technology, a less invasive endoscopic technique has been developed to address these painful conditions such as foraminal stenosis.

-New - The Minuteman Technique
+The Minuteman Technique

 The Minuteman® procedure is a minimally invasive surgical technique designed for the fixation and stabilization of the thoracic, lumbar, and sacral spine.
 This procedure utilizes an interspinous-interlaminar fusion device known as the Minuteman®, which is implanted to provide support while awaiting bony fusion to occur.